Version | 3 |

 5. VFR aircraft normally squawk 1200, except for certain circumstances.

 A VFR pilot can ask for (controllers do not ask pilots if they want Flight Following) VFR Flight Following, either when they are about to depart an airport (in any Class of airspace) or in the air.
 Pilots do this because they want a radar controller to help them spot other airplanes, and to have someone monitoring them on the radio in case of emergency.
 In this case, you treat the aircraft just like any other VFR aircraft, except they get a discrete squawk code (even at a class D airport).
+You must coordinate with approach to receive authorization for flight following, if approach is too busy to accomidate the request, inform the pilot that flight following is not available.

 Technically, a VFR pilot does not need to file a flight plan at all.
-If an aircraft calls you and says he's ready to depart VFR and you don't see a flight plan for them, you don't need to ask the pilot to file one.
-(If, however, he is departing from a Class B or Class C airport, then you may create a flight plan.)
+If an aircraft calls you and says they are ready to depart VFR and you don't see a flight plan for them, you don't need to ask the pilot to file one.
+(If, however, they is departing from a Class B or Class C airport, then you may create a flight plan).
 VFR flights are not given route clearances at all.
 In other words, IF they file a plan at all they do not have to file waypoints or fixes.
 That being said, it’s not a bad idea to file a route even when flying VFR.
 In the real world, you would want someone to know where to look for you if you didn’t return home that day.

 Requirements to operate within the class Delta airspace: 2-way radio communication.